josidbobo/aleph-zero-project/README.md

 # inkly README

-Inkly is a robust extension that is built to support !ink smart contract developers as well as make transition for EVM developers to !ink with its rich set of functionalities.
+Inkly is a robust extension that is built to support !ink smart contract development, testing and deployment and to make it easier for EVM developers to transition to the !ink ecosystem with its rich set of functionalities.

 ## Features